 Networking on your job hunt doesn’t have to be awkward.
 In fact, statistically, the majority of job opportunities come from an individual’s network, not from applications (check the references here and here).
 When you network, you’re simply connecting to people who have similar interests as you, getting their take on data science topics, and getting a peek into their careers.
 These people may become your future colleagues.
 The absolute worst thing that can happen is not getting any response—what do you have to lose?

-One of the easiest ways to network is through collaborative projects, where you have the opportunity to share knowledge, work with experienced practitioners, and gain insights from people in different roles, and find leads for jobs.
+One of the easiest ways to network is through collaborative projects, where you have the opportunity to share knowledge, work with experienced practitioners, gain insights from people in different roles, and find leads for jobs.

 Another good way to network is by following authorities in data science such as: